 Jealousy can be connected to a lack of trust and to other negative behaviors.
 For example, it has been connected with physical abuse toward a female from a male .
 It could also be connected to cheating.
 Concerning trust, anxiously attached people felt more cognitive and behavioral types of jealousy when they also felt less trust.
 Attachment anxiety, or an anxiously attached partner, means that a person has trouble relying on a partner, fears rejection and tends to continuously look for signs of how available the partner is to them.
 This leads them to read into things, ruminate and have negative thoughts about the future of the relationship .

-It makes sense for people to react with jealousy to real situations that instigate it, such as a partner being flirtatious or even cheating (look out for these signs of cheating).
+It makes sense for people to react with jealousy to real situations that instigate it, such as a partner being flirtatious or even cheating.
 On the other hand, suspicious jealousy is seen as an unhealthy expression of jealousy because the person feels jealous even though there are not any situations to encourage the jealous reaction.
 This tends to go along with other negative emotions related to the relationship, such as anxiety, insecurity, and doubt .

 Unhealthy jealousy often goes along with negative personality traits within the person.
 For example, one study found that people with high levels of psychopathy can be more likely to have cognitive jealousy, especially when they also have low self-esteem .